Skip to main content

 According to the Spacemesh protocol, only one block per layer may be considered canonical and only the transactions in that block may be included in the mesh.
 For more information on how this works in the protocol, see explorer-backend#92.

-Unfortunately block validity is not currently exposed in the API (we're working on it).
-It can be manually read from the node database.
+Unfortunately, block validity is not currently exposed in the API (we are working on it).
+However, it can be manually read from the node database.

 Fetching Account Balance

-Use GlobalStateService.Account.
-Balance is denominated in smidge, where 1 SMH = 1 billion smidge (1e9 smidge). stateCurrent shows the current account balance; stateProjected includes transactions that have been mined into blocks but not yet applied to state (because the layer hasn't been finalized).
+To get the balance of an account, use GlobalStateService.Account.
+Balance is denominated in smidge, where 1 SMH = 1 billion smidge (1e9 smidge). stateCurrent shows the current account balance while stateProjected includes transactions that have been mined into blocks but not yet applied to state (because the layer has not yet been finalized).

 > grpcurl -plaintext -d '{ "account_id": { "address": "sm1qqqqqqzlfwsz6j6tgjnhxt489nt0j23h7xy0nacxj0mhg" }}' localhost:9092 spacemesh.v1.GlobalStateService.Account